 NTT Com extends EU coverage with new data centre in Germany

-The ICT solutions and international communications business within the NTT Group asserts the decision was made to invest in the new facility through its subsidiary e-shelter, a NTT Com company and data centre operator and service provider in Europe.
+The ICT solutions and international communications business within the NTT Group asserts the decision was made to invest in the new facility through its subsidiary e-shelter, a NTT Com company and data center operator and service provider in Europe.

 Deemed Rhein-Ruhr 1, the facility has two floors with more than 2,700 square metres of server space that is equivalent to 1,100 racks as to demand.

 The Rhein-Ruhr 1 delivers data-center services based on more than 300 globally unified standards that NTT Com's Nexcenter facilities have implemented for equipment and operations.

 The company asserts the facility is operating with the industry's top standards to take advantage of high availability and energy savings.
 The total receiving power is seven megawatts with the emergency power supply being backed up by two separate systems.

 NTT Com currently delivers data center services across Europe in Austria, France, Germany, Spain, Switzerland and the United Kingdom, with its total server space for the continent exceeding 82,000 square metres.